08 May A Powerful Paradigm Shift for Educators

 Humility brings opportunities to learn more about the communities they teach in.
 Asking questions, apologizing when wrong, and course correcting mid-lesson with a plan B, are all strategies No-Nonsense Nurturers use to build their cultural relevance, both in and outside of the classroom to make their lessons more relevant for their students.
 No-Nonsense Nurturers also make sure students grapple with hard problems to challenge them and push them into critical thinking about complex topics.

-The truth is that nearly all teachers have slipped into one or both Unintended Enabling or Negative Controlling personas at one time or another.
+The truth is that nearly all teachers have slipped into one or both Unintended Enabling or Negative Controlling paradigms at one time or another.
 It’s important to start recognizing these tendencies and eliminating them as much as you can from your practice.
 If you do, relationships with your students will improve, efficacy in your classroom will increase and academic achievement will soar.
 In the end, your job satisfaction will be limitless as a No-Nonsense Nurturer.